Updated February 22. 2024

 Writing in “plain English” is a great way to make a good impression on your audience.
-This means writing in a way that makes your message easy to read and understand.
-It doesn’t matter who your audience is or what your subject matter is about.
+This technique means writing in a way that makes your message easy to read and understand.
+It doesn’t matter who your audience or subject matter is.
 Every audience will benefit from writing that uses plain English.
-This will help you build a bigger audience and sell more books.
-Here are my 6 favorite tips to help you start.
+This technique will also help you build a bigger audience and sell more books.
+Here are my six favorite tips to assist you.

 1. You will learn how to simplify your non-fiction writing to make it easier to understand and remember.

 2. You will learn how and why writing in plain English can help you build and retain a broader readership and following.